voletis1980/sql-server-samples/samples/manage/azure-arc-enabled-sql-server/modify-license-type/README.md

     Connect-AzAccount -TenantID (Get-AzureADTenantDetail).ObjectId
     ```

 1. Run the script using the desired scope.

+# Examples

-The following command will set License Type to 'Paid" on all servers in the specified subscription.
+1. The following command will set License Type to 'Paid" on all servers in all the subscriptions your role has access to.

     ```console
+   .//modify-license-type.ps1 -LicenseType Paid -EnableESU Yes -Force $true
+    ```
+1. The following command will set License Type to 'Paid" and enables ESU on all servers in the subscriptions <your_sub_id> and the resource group <your_rg> role has access to.

+    ```console
-   .//modify-license-type.ps1 -SubId <sub_id> -LicenseType Paid -Force $true
+   .//modify-license-type.ps1 -SubId <your_sub_id> -ResourceGroup <your_rg> -LicenseType Paid -EnableESU Yes -Force $true
+    ```
+1. The following command will disable ESU on all servers in the subscriptions <your_sub_id> and the resource group <your_rg> role has access to.

+    ```console
+   .//modify-license-type.ps1 -SubId <your_sub_id> -ResourceGroup <your_rg> -EnableESU No -Force $true
     ```